pugzillo/kpop_song_analyses/README.md

 I'm interested in the musical song features for K-pop artists and how they differ with Western pop idols.
 Hopefully, these analyses will provide insight on why K-pop has grown in popularity around the world.

 ## Dataset:
 Wikipedia was scraped to obtain a list of kpop artists that have debuted from 2000-2019 (cut off: Sept 7, 2019, n = 378), along with information concerning the gender, debut year, and record company.
-Pudding (https://pudding.cool/2018/11/boy-bands/) was scraped to obtain a list of western boybands (n = 103) who have charted on the Billboard Hot 100 since 1980.
+Pudding (https://pudding.cool/2018/11/boy-bands/) was scraped to obtain a list of western boybands (n = 103; 51 who first hit the Billboard Hot 100 in 2000-2018) who have charted on the Billboard Hot 100 since 1980.
 The Spotify API was used to download all the song features for the discography:

 * Acousticness
 * Danceability
 * Energy
 * Instrumentalness
+* Liveness
+* Speechiness
+* Loudness
 * Valence
 * Tempo
 * Popularity